-In July 2025, a failing San Diego biotech called MEI Pharma did something no other Nasdaq-listed company had done: it raised $100 million in a private placement, spent it on 929,548 Litecoin at an average price near $107.58, put Litecoin creator Charlie Lee on its board, and rebranded itself Lite Strategy with the ticker LITS.
-The drug pipeline was effectively shelved.
-The company's reason to exist became a single line item on the balance sheet: LTC.
+In July 2025, a dying San Diego biotech called MEI Pharma pulled a stunt no other Nasdaq-listed company had tried.
+It raised $100 million in a private placement, dumped the whole thing into 929,548 Litecoin at an average price near $107.58, put Litecoin creator Charlie Lee on its board, and rebranded itself Lite Strategy under the ticker LITS.
+The drug pipeline?
+Quietly shelved.
+The company's entire reason to exist collapsed into a single line on the balance sheet: LTC.

-That number, 929,548 LTC, is the largest corporate Litecoin position on the public record, roughly 1.2% of total supply.
-It is also the clearest example yet of a model that migrated down the risk curve from Bitcoin to altcoins: the digital-asset treasury company.
-The pitch is seductive and the structure is leveraged in ways that are not obvious until the cycle turns.
-Lite Strategy's own share price tells the rest of the story.
-It traded as high as $9 in the past year and changed hands around $1 in late May 2026, a roughly 89% drawdown that outpaced anything LTC itself did over the same window.
+That 929,548 LTC is the largest corporate Litecoin position anyone has put on the public record, roughly 1.2% of total supply.
+It's also the cleanest example yet of a model that slid down the risk curve from Bitcoin into altcoin territory: the digital-asset treasury company.
+The pitch is seductive.
+The structure is leveraged in ways you won't notice until the cycle turns on you.
+And Lite Strategy's own share price has already told the rest of the story.
+The stock printed as high as $9 over the past year and was changing hands around $1 in late May 2026.
+That's roughly an 89% drawdown, worse than anything LTC itself managed over the same stretch.

-Strip away the branding and a crypto treasury company is a publicly traded wrapper around a pile of tokens.
-Investors buy the stock; the company uses the proceeds to buy the underlying asset and hold it.
-The playbook was written by Michael Saylor's MicroStrategy (now Strategy), which since 2020 has issued equity, convertible notes, and preferred shares to accumulate Bitcoin, turning a sleepy software firm into a leveraged proxy for BTC.
+Strip off the branding and a crypto treasury company is nothing more than a publicly traded wrapper around a pile of tokens.
+Investors buy the stock.
+The company takes that money, buys the underlying asset, and sits on it.
+Michael Saylor wrote the playbook with MicroStrategy (now just Strategy), which since 2020 has issued equity, convertible notes, and preferred shares to stack Bitcoin, turning a sleepy software outfit into a leveraged proxy for BTC.

-The mechanism that makes the model work, and the one that can break it, is the premium to net asset value.
-NAV is simply the market value of the crypto the company holds.
-When the stock trades above that value, the company is worth more than its coins, a premium analysts express as mNAV (market-cap-to-net-asset-value) above 1.0.
-A premium is rocket fuel: the company sells new shares at a price higher than the per-share value of its coins, buys more crypto with the proceeds, and increases crypto-per-share for existing holders.
-It is accretive dilution, the rare case where issuing stock makes each remaining share more valuable.
+The thing that makes the whole model go, and the thing that can blow it up, is the premium to net asset value.
+NAV is just the market value of the crypto on the books.
+When the stock trades above that, the company is worth more than its coins, and analysts express that gap as mNAV (market-cap-to-net-asset-value) above 1.0.
+A premium is rocket fuel.
+The company sells new shares at a price above the per-share value of its coins, buys more crypto with the cash, and crypto-per-share goes up for everyone already holding.
+Accretive dilution, they call it, that rare trick where issuing stock actually makes each remaining share worth more.

-Lite Strategy has the full apparatus in place.
-It runs an at-the-market (ATM) equity program to sell shares when LITS trades at a premium to mNAV, and in October 2025 it authorized a $25 million buyback to repurchase shares when they trade below mNAV.
-Management explicitly framed the two tools as opposite sides of the same arbitrage.
+Lite Strategy has the whole apparatus bolted on.
+It runs an at-the-market (ATM) equity program to sell shares when LITS trades at a premium to mNAV, and in October 2025 it authorized a $25 million buyback to scoop up shares when they sink below mNAV.
+Management framed the two tools, openly, as opposite sides of the same arbitrage.

+Here's the catch.
 The flywheel only spins while the premium holds.
-The moment the stock falls to or below NAV, every gear reverses.
-Selling shares below NAV is dilutive: it destroys crypto-per-share rather than building it.
-The cheap-capital advantage that justified the structure disappears.
-And if the company carries debt or has redemption obligations, a falling token price can force it to sell coins into a market that is already falling, which pushes the price down further.
-That feedback loop is what veterans call the death spiral, and it is not theoretical.
+The instant the stock falls to or below NAV, every gear reverses.
+Now selling shares below NAV is dilutive.
+It destroys crypto-per-share instead of building it.
+The cheap-capital edge that justified the whole structure evaporates.
+And if the company carries debt or has redemptions to meet, a falling token price can force it to sell coins into a market that's already bleeding, which drags the price down further.
+That feedback loop is what veterans call the death spiral, and no, it isn't theoretical.

-By late 2025 the broader treasury cohort was already cracking.
+By late 2025 the broader treasury cohort was already showing cracks.
 Of roughly 156 publicly listed crypto-treasury firms tracked across the market, about one in three were trading below an mNAV of 1.0, meaning the market valued the business at less than the coins it held.
-DL News declared the premium era over.
-Even MicroStrategy, the template, saw its mNAV compress toward 0.7x during the 2022 bear before recovering.
-MicroStrategy survived because it had a real software business, a long duration on its convertible debt, and the deepest, most liquid asset in crypto behind it.
-Most imitators have none of those cushions, and an LTC-only treasury has the thinnest cushion of all.
+DL News called the premium era over.
+Even MicroStrategy, the template itself, watched its mNAV compress toward 0.7x during the 2022 bear before it clawed back.
+But MicroStrategy survived for reasons most of these knockoffs can't claim: a real software business, long duration on its convertible debt, and the deepest, most liquid asset in crypto sitting behind it.
+Strip those cushions away and you've got most of the imitators.
+An LTC-only treasury has the thinnest cushion of the lot.

-Bitcoin treasury companies at least sit on the most liquid asset in the space.
-Litecoin does not have that depth.
-LTC trades at a fraction of Bitcoin's daily volume, which means a forced seller of nearly a million coins cannot exit without moving the price against itself.
-Concentration compounds it: Lite Strategy is not diversified across a basket, it is a single-asset bet on one mid-cap proof-of-work coin that has spent most of the last cycle underperforming both BTC and the large-cap alts.
-Single-asset concentration, thin liquidity, and a leveraged equity wrapper are three risk multipliers stacked on top of each other.
+Bitcoin treasury companies at least park their money in the most liquid asset in the space.
+Litecoin doesn't offer that.
+LTC trades at a fraction of Bitcoin's daily volume, so a forced seller sitting on nearly a million coins can't get out without shoving the price against himself on the way down.
+Then concentration piles on.
+Lite Strategy isn't spread across a basket.
+It's a single-asset bet on one mid-cap proof-of-work coin that's spent most of this cycle underperforming both BTC and the large-cap alts.
+Single-asset concentration, thin liquidity, a leveraged equity wrapper.
+That's three risk multipliers stacked one on top of the next.

-The bull case for any treasury trade leans on institutional demand eventually arriving.
+Every treasury trade rests its bull case on the same bet: institutional demand shows up eventually.
 For Litecoin, the cleanest test of that thesis was the Canary Litecoin ETF (ticker LTCC), which launched on October 28, 2025 as the first US spot LTC fund.
 The result was a cold shower.
-As of spring 2026 the fund held roughly $6.4 million in net assets, having attracted about $7.3 million in cumulative inflows since launch, with multiple stretches of $0.00 in daily net flows and trading volume measured in the hundreds of thousands of dollars.
+As of spring 2026 the fund held roughly $6.4 million in net assets, having pulled in about $7.3 million in cumulative inflows since launch, with multiple stretches of $0.00 in daily net flows and trading volume measured in the hundreds of thousands of dollars.

-Put that in context.
-XRP spot ETFs pulled in $164 million in a single session around the same period; Solana funds took in close to $570 million since their debut.
-LTCC's near-zero traction is the market telling you that the institutional bid for Litecoin, the entire premise underpinning a corporate LTC treasury, has not materialized.
-A treasury company is a leveraged call option on demand that the ETF data says is not there.
+Put that next to the competition.
+XRP spot ETFs hauled in $164 million in a single session around the same period.
+Solana funds took close to $570 million since their debut.
+LTCC's near-zero traction is the market telling you, flatly, that the institutional bid for Litecoin, the entire premise propping up a corporate LTC treasury, simply hasn't shown up.
+A treasury company is a leveraged call option on demand that the ETF data says isn't there.

 | Entity | Vehicle | LTC held / AUM | Notes |